kbirchard/mcphail-update/test-plan.md

 - Commit to a toolchain (Arduino or Atmel Studio 7) based on the libraries and development process.

-- Work out the time-independent code for sampling.
+- Work out the actual sampling/acquisition code.

 - Based on the initial analog circuitry tests without insects, review amplifiers and make any changes.